apereo/cas/docs/cas-server-documentation/configuration/Configuration-Management-Clustered.md

 The following endpoints are provided by Spring Cloud:

-{% include_cached actuators.html endpoints="features,refresh,busenv,bus-refresh,busrefresh,serviceregistry" %}
+{% include_cached actuators.html endpoints="features,refresh,busenv,bus-refresh,busrefresh,busshutdown,serviceregistry" %}

 The transport mechanism for the bus to broadcast events is handled via one of the following components.